awslabs/mountpoint-s3/doc/CONFIGURATION.md

 Mountpoint supports automatically mounting an S3 bucket as a local filesystem when your EC2 instance boots up or restarts using the filesystem table file (`/etc/fstab`).
 Once you modify the fstab file to add a new entry for Mountpoint, your compute instance will read the configuration from the fstab file whenever it restarts to automatically mount the S3 bucket.

+#### Example fstab entry

 You can use the following example to edit the fstab file to configure automatic mounting.
-This example uses the first field to specify the S3 location to mount is `amzn-s3-demo-bucket` using a prefix `example-prefix/` and the second field specifies the  local path `/mnt/mountpoint`.
+This example uses the first field to specify the S3 location to mount (`amzn-s3-demo-bucket/example-prefix/`) and the second field to specify the local path (`/mnt/mountpoint`).
 The third field is always set to `mount-s3`, specifying that Mountpoint manages this mount.

-#### Example

 ```
 s3://amzn-s3-demo-bucket/example-prefix/ /mnt/mountpoint mount-s3 _netdev,nosuid,nodev,nofail,rw 0 0
 ```

-The options given mean the following:
+Where:

 * `_netdev` specifies that the filesystem requires networking to mount.
 * `nosuid` specifies that the filesystem cannot contain set userid files.